luispedro/blog_luispedro_org/content/blog/28-startup-incubator-incubator-en.rst

 Are you up for reelection next year and need to look trendy?
 Does your company have too much money and want to be invited to the right parties?
-All your friends went to Davos and you weren't invited?
+All your friends went to Davos and you can't even get a date on Friday?

 Then start a startup incubator!
 And the **Rabbit Startup Incubator Incubator** will help you do that.